AndreyStlnzh/airflow_news_article/README.md

 ...

 ./db folder for db table initialization and for data schema versioning.
-It's better to have this in a separate project but for educational purposes it was used in the same project with Airflow
+In real-world projects, DB migrations would typically be in a separate repository, but here they are colocated with Airflow for educational purposes.